adilsammar/woolly-of-cv/assets/mnist/docs/Assignment6/ReadMe.md

   The change in the distributions of layers’ inputs presents a problem because the layers need to continuously adapt to the new distribution.
 When the input distribution to a learning system changes, it is said to experience covariate shift.

    A layer with an activation function with u as the layer input, the weight matrix W and bias vector b.
 The model learns w,b at every backpropagation step making the gradient flowing down to u leading them to vanish and also it leads to slow convergence as the network depth increases.
-The nonlinear inputs not remaining stable at different parts of the training is referred to as Covariate shift.
+Also, the gradients with respect to the weights in one layer are highly dependent on the outputs of the neurons in the previous layer especially if these outputs change in a highly correlated way.The nonlinear inputs not remaining stable at different parts of the training is referred to as Covariate shift.
 By carefully initializing and by ensurinng small learning rate could solve this problem.
 However, this can also be solved by making the inputs to the activation more stable.

-  * Advantages of BN:
+  * Other advantages of BN:

   1. Batch Normalization enables higher learning rates
   2. Batch Normalization regularizes the model